Sequential Adversarial Anomaly Detection for One-Class Event Data: Adversarial sequential anomaly detection

 \subsection{Proposed: Adversarial anomaly detection}

-Now we describe our adversarial anomaly detector.
 Assume a set of anomalous sequences drawn from an empirical distribution $\pi$.
 Since normal sequences are not available, we introduce an \emph{adversarial generator}, which produces ``normal'' sequences that are statistically similar to the real anomalous sequences.
 The detector has to discriminate the true anomalous sequence from the counterfeit ``normal'' sequences.
-We introduce competition between the anomaly detector, and the generator drives both models to improve their performances until anomalies can be distinguishable from the worst-case counterfeits.
-This approach can also be viewed as finding the ``worst-case'' distribution that defines the ``border region'' for detection.
+We introduce competition between the anomaly detector and the generator to drive both models to improve their performances until anomalies can distinguish from the worst-case counterfeits.
+We can also view this approach as finding the ``worst-case'' distribution that defines the ``border region'' for detection.
 Formally, we formulate this as a minimax problem as follows:

-where $G_z$ is an adversarial generator specified by parameter $\varphi \in \mathcal{G}$ and $\mathcal{G}$ is a family of candidate generators.
+where $G_z$ is an adversarial generator specified by the parameter $\varphi \in \mathcal{G}$ and $\mathcal{G}$ is a family of candidate generators.
 Here the detection statistic corresponds to $\ell(\theta)$, the log-likelihood function of the sequence specified by $\theta \in \Theta$ and $\Theta$ is its parameter space.
-The choices of the adversarial generator and the detector will be further discussed in Section~\ref{sec:model}.
+The choices of the adversarial generator and the detector are further discussed in Section~\ref{sec:model}.
 The detector compares the detection statistic to a threshold.
 We define the following: \begin{definition}[Adversarial sequential anomaly detector] Denote the solution to the minimax problem \eqref{eq:adv-imit-learning} as $(\theta^*, \varphi^*)$.
 A sequential adversarial detector raises an alarm at the time $i$ if

 where the time-varying threshold $\eta_i^* \propto \mathbb{E}_{\boldsymbol{z} \sim G_z(\varphi^*)}~\ell(\boldsymbol{z}_{1:i};\theta^*)$. \end{definition}